 Our hair is such a huge part of our identity it makes sense that we often panic when it starts to fall out.
-Both male and female pattern hair loss are often hereditary, although women are more likely to experience hair loss after menopause.
+Both male and female pattern hair loss is often hereditary, although women are more likely to experience hair loss after menopause.
 And while male pattern baldness usually begins with a receding hairline, women tend to deal with thinning hair that starts on the top and crown of the scalp.

 On average, our hair grows at a rate of about ½ inch a month.
 After growing for two to six years, the hair then falls out and new hair replaces it.
 When new hair does not appear, that’s when baldness or alopecia occurs.
-Both female and male pattern baldness are caused by changes in androgens (male hormones) levels.
-Regulating hair growth is one of the many functions of the androgens.
+Both female and male pattern baldness is caused by changes in androgens (male hormones) levels.
+Regulating hair growth is one of the many functions of androgens.

 Statistics on Hair Loss: